LL.M. Program919.962.8514 (Phone)919.962.1277 (Fax)email@example.com

 UNC School of Law is currently

 not accepting applications to our LL.M.
 Program.
 We are suspending the

 LL.M.
 Program while we undergo a study on restructuring and growing our

 programs.
 Further information will be posted here as soon as possible.

-The one-year Master of Laws degree, LL.M., is for foreign lawyers who have already received a primary law degree from universities in their home countries.
+The one-year Master of Laws degree, LL.M., is for lawyers who have already received a primary law degree from a university outside the United States.
 The LL.M.
 Program in United States Law offers international lawyers the opportunity to develop mastery of key areas of American law in one of the nation's top law schools.

 The program builds on the school's existing international program, which includes exchange, study abroad and visiting scholar programs, and faculty expertise in the most pressing global legal issues.
 LL.M. students receive legal training in American law through the school's nationally recognized centers and areas of academic strength in legal fields that are in high demand throughout the world.

 LL.M. students take most of their classes together with UNC law students, sharing their international perspective with and learning American law from UNC faculty and students.
 Legal areas in which LL.M. students may concentrate their law studies at UNC include: